Vidhyambika/Next-Word-Prediction-using-BERT/Readme.md

-This is a simple mini-project done and submitted by me for college during my third year of college.
-I shared it here as a learning resource for everyone.
+This is a simple mini-project done by me.

 ## 🧑‍💻 Author
 **Vidhyambika SR**